 Folks seem to like the 4-piece set made by Oumers.
 It includes on blue, one red, one green and one multi-colored light.

 - Easy to install.
 Press it onto spokes of your wheel and slide toward rim until fit is tight, and it then remains securely in place.
 No tools required

 - Fueled by efficient LED, device has two illumination modes, steady glow and continuous flash

-- Highlight the personality.
-For vocational rider or casual cyclist, show your cool personalities.
+- Highlight the personality, great gift for night riding bicycle decoration for vocational rider or casual cyclist, show your cool personalities

 LED Bike Light Tubes & Strings